anvilco/spectaql/README.md

 The best option for customizing your output is to see if what you want to do is already supported out of the box:

 - There are various options in the [CLI](#command-line-options) and [YAML](#yaml-options) config for customizing your results.
-- Overriding CSS is already supported.
-Check [examples/customizations/css/custom.css](https://github.com/anvilco/spectaql/blob/master/examples/customizations/css/custom.css) for more.
+- Overriding CSS, JS and HTML is already supported via themes.
+Check [themes README][themes-readme] for more.
 - Overriding "examples" for things is already supported via [metadata](#metadata), or via a [dynamic example generator](#dynamic-example-generators).

 If you need to change or extend SpectaQL beyond what's supported out of the box, another option is to [fork SpectaQL on GitHub](https://help.github.com/articles/fork-a-repo/) and make your own modifications in the source.
 Forked repos are always public, so if you need changes to remain private you can consider doing a clone + mirror approach as [outlined here](https://stackoverflow.com/a/30352360/1427426).
 Either way, you can keep up-to-date by merging changes from the `master` branch.